grussorusso/serverledge/docs/custom_runtime.md

 command as a new process and sets a few environment variables that may be used by the called process.

-- `PARAMS`: a JSON-encoded representation of the function parameters
+- `PARAMS_FILE`: path of a file containing JSON-marshaled function parameters
 - `RESULT_FILE`: name of the file where the function must write its JSON-encoded result
 - `CONTEXT`: (optional) a JSON-encoded representation of the execution context